DingshanDeng/DiskMINT/README.md

 **Try the AI Assistant (Experimental)**

 [DiskMINT-Nursery](https://github.com/DingshanDeng/DiskMINT-Nursery) is an *experimental* AI agent skill that can guide you through installation, model setup, and output interpretation using Claude Code, OpenAI Codex CLI, or compatible AI coding assistants.
-See the {doc}`AI Features <../AI Features/ai_ref_index>` section for details.
+See the `AI Features` section in the documentation for details.

 ---
 ---